fomenyesu/egg-restapi-module-tool/README.md

 # Egg Restapi Module Tool

-a example of eggjs, react, antd, dva, webpack, mysql, restful api and other stuff made it work...
+a example of eggjs2.0, react, antd, dva2.0, webpack, mysql, restful api and other stuff made it work...

 you can generate rest api eazily by this tool.